BoeVonLipwig/PresentationImport/README.md

 # Connected Worlds

 This is a react based website for viewing networks of people in a web browser.
 This was a agile group project for a "industry client" done as part of my university honours requierments.
+To see full documentation and records see the documentation folder.

 # Dev Setup